Back to E-commerce Dictionary

 Tips for PIM User Roles

-• Establish a clear approval process for creating new roles or modifying existing permissions, involving relevant stakeholders like IT and department heads.
+• Create a clear process for approving new roles or changing permissions.
+Include input from IT and department managers to stay organized.

 Trends Surrounding PIM User Roles